blueskyletters/blueskyletters.github.io/_drafts/on-solitude.md

 During these beautiful days...

-when I,m happya s ever
+when I,m happy as ever

-I ony wish one more thing
+I only wish one more thing

 to make it perfect

 The presence of You

 to make these days wonderful

 and sweet and perfect

 with your warm love.

 With you inside my 4 walls

 for 21 days ...